Application Architecture

 Zome

-The executable code modules in a DNA are called zomes (short for chromosomes), each with its own name like profile
+The executable code modules in a DNA are called zomes (short for chromosomes), each with its own name like profile or chat.
+The zomes define the core logic in a DNA.

 All functions in your DNA start with a fresh memory state which is cleared once the function is finished.
-The only place that persistent state is kept is in the user’s personal data journal.
+The only place that persistent state is kept is in the participant’s personal data journal.
 If you’ve written applications with REST-friendly stacks like Django and PHP-FastCGI, or with function-as-a-service platforms like AWS Lambda, you’re probably familiar with this pattern.

 In summary